Kyle Tucker Player Props: Astros vs. Yankees

 Kyle Tucker At The Plate

-- Tucker has driven in a run in 46 games this season (42.2%), including 21 games with more than one RBI (19.3%).
+- Tucker has had an RBI in 46 games this year (41.8%), including 21 multi-RBI outings (19.1%).
 He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.